 The Company has leases for the head office.
 Each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
-The Company classifies its right-of-use assets in a consistent manner to its property and equipment (refer to note 16).
+Right-of-use assets are presented in the statement of financial position in the line of property and equipment (see Note 16):